 This information will not be collected or used in cases where it is prohibited by our Terms of Service agreement with Google.
 In particular, we don't serve cookies that track visitors' visits to sites other than Cprogramming.com to any visitors who are in the European Economic Area.
 It is not our intention to offer any goods or services to any person in the European Economic Area.

-Finally, we also serve cookies from Google Analytics to learn about how visitors use Cprogramming.com.
+Finally, we also serve cookies from Google Analytics and Full Story to learn about how visitors use Cprogramming.com.
 Google Analytics does show us the browsing behavior on Cprogramming.com by individual clients (i.e., web browsers) used to visit the site, reported in an anonymous way so that we can't tie that behavior back to any specific person; this data is also paired with general, non-identifying information such as what kind of web browser was being used and what country the user was are visiting from, as determined by IP address.
 This data is retained by Google Analytics for 14 months.
 We don't use this information about individual browsing patterns to profile individual users; we only use it to generate aggregated reports that let us understand how people use the site in general.
 We collect this information because we have a legitimate interest in knowing how visitors use the site, so we can make it better, and so we can let potential advertisers know how many visitors we get and from which region.
 We don't use Google Analytics to collect any information that would involve Google Analytics tracking or analyzing the behavior of visitors to Cprogramming.com on other websites.
 We also don't collect any information that would allow the tracking the behavior of a single individual person across multiple clients or devices.
 If you'd like to prevent Google Analytics from serving you cookies, you can use the Google Analytics Opt-out Browser Add-on.

 We also share Google Analytics data with our advertising partners such as Google AdSense and BuySell ads.
 We do this so they can know how many people visit the site and from where, in order to help potential advertisers decide whether to buy ads on Cprogramming.com.
 We also do this to help us understand which pages on the site generate more or less revenue relative to the number of visits they get, to help make decisions about what articles to feature or to write.
 This data is not used to target specific ads at any vistors based on their behavior or based on anything about them except which broad geographic region (e.g. country) they are visiting from, as determined by their IP address.